College Major Assessment: How Do College Students Learn Best?

 How Do Extraverted Student Types Learn Best?

-Extraverts learn best via verbal communication either through interactive lectures, class discussion, or group studying.
+Extraverts learn best via verbal communication either through interactive lectures, class discussion, or group study.
 They dislike reading, writing, or studying independently.
 They prefer college professors who promote interpersonal interaction and team building.

 How Do Introverted Student Types Learn Best?